duplonicus/kucoin-futures-auto-stoploss/README.md

 ## About

 The main purpose of this script is to prevent liquidation events.
-When a position exists or is entered, it creates a stoploss order at the specified target, resubmits the order if the position size or liquidation price changes, or cancels the order if the position is closed.
-The original stoploss is replaced with a trailing-stop at the specified unrealized ROE percentage.
+When a position exists or is entered, it creates a stoploss order at the specified # of ticks away from the liquidation price, resubmits the order if the position size or liquidation price changes, or cancels the order if the position is closed.
+The original stoploss is replaced with a trailing-stop at an unrealized ROE percentage determined dynamically based on leverage and the options chosen in stoploss.py.

-The orders appear on the Stop Orders tab and the trader can still use the stop/take-profit button on the Positions tab to set a closer stop or take profit price.
+The orders appear on the Stop Orders tab and the trader can still use the Stop/Take-Profit button on the Positions tab to set a closer stop or take profit.
+The trader can adjust the 'start_trailing_pcnt_lead', 'leeway_pcnt', and 'trailing_bump_pcnt' to suit their trading style.

 Even if the stop is only a few ticks away from the liquidation price, being stopped out is better than being liquidated because it preserves your maintenance margin.
 More info on this [here](https://medium.com/@Austerity_Sucks/why-you-should-never-use-your-liquidation-price-as-a-stop-loss-on-bitcoin-futures-30655f280ddd).